syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/RowDragAndDrop.md

 ## Cancel dropping of a particular row in a position

 Dropping of a particular row in a position can be canceled using the `QueryRowDraggingReason` and `Position` arguments of the `QueryRowDragging` event handler.
-Refer the following code sample to cancel dropping of a particular row in a position:

 {% tabs %}
 {% highlight c# %}